WeiqingLi1/Multi-Threaded-Web-Server-Project/readme-student.md

 The server initializes and listens for a connection from client.
 When there is a data sent from the client, the server reads content and writes it back to the socket.

 #### Transfer File
-Basic socket setup was used, and connect code for echoclient.c and echoserver.c, then add parts for file read and write.
+Basic socket setup was used, and connect code for 'echoclient.c' and 'echoserver.c', then add parts for file read and write.

 transferserver.c: when a connection accepted from client, it open a file and read a file and send it over socket.